yuwei111/AutoFlaskManager/Readme.md

 ```
 It's drinking from instant Life flask rather than normal life flask.
 ```
 Always put Instant Life Flask in your Last flask slot.
+And if last slot is already instant, put it in seconds last and so on...

 ```
 There is a POE game update, what should I do? who will change the offsets.